gfranko/amdclean/README.md

 fit for JavaScript library authors who want a tiny download in one file after using the [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).

-So, you get great code cleanliness with AMD, reduced file sizes, improved code readability, and easy integration with other developers who may not use AMD.

 ## Restrictions

 **Note:** Same restrictions as almond.js.

-It is best used for libraries or apps that use AMD and:

-* optimize all the modules into one file -- no dynamic code loading.
+It is best used for libraries or apps that use AMD and optimize all the modules into one file -- no dynamic code loading.
-* only have **one** require.config() call

 ##What is Supported